 The FY24 NOFA requires that applicants demonstrate that the intervention has an impact on capitation rates, given that, if an application’s intervention effect is small and/or the population impacted by the intervention makes up a relatively small proportion of the rate cell, we would not expect to see a change in capitation rates providing savings to the federal government.

 Therefore, part of the applicant’s responsibility is to show why the intervention’s effect and/or the size of the population is meaningful relative to the size of the managed care program.
 This will be heavily dependent on the intervention and the jurisdiction.
 Subject matter experts will take this into account when they are assessing the quality of the application and the size of the savings.

 How will the “value to the federal government” be determined?

-Value should be calculated for each proposed outcome and for the aggregate intervention calculated in accordance with Section A.5.b. of the Notice of Funding Availability (NOFA).
+Value to the federal government is estimated from the benefit cost analysis (BCA) based on the associated effects of the intervention.
+Value should be calculated for each proposed outcome and for the aggregate intervention calculated in accordance with Section A.5.a of the FY24 NOFA.

 Is a separate BCA required for each proposed outcome?

 A separate BCA is not required for each outcome payment.
 The BCA is for the entire intervention.
 The Outcome Payment Template will be used to construct translate value (from the BCA) to outcome payments.
 If applicants propose a tiered outcome payment, they should illustrate the estimated value in the year in which they observe the outcome effect.